diegolopezgrisanti/paintblend-api/README.md

 # PaintBlend API

-PaintBlend API is a service that provides color management functionality, converting colors from HEX format to RGB, and dynamically generating color proportions when not stored in the in-memory database.
+PaintBlend API is a color management service that converts colors from HEX format to RGB.
+When the color is not stored in the in-memory database, the service dynamically generates the RGB values.
+Additionally, the RYB values are only available when the color is stored in the in-memory database; otherwise, they are returned as null.

 ## Prerequisites